kemalkujovic/nextjs-ecommerce/README.md

 Full Stack E-Commerce platform with admin panel and online store within a single project.
-Stripe is employed for secure and reliable payment transactions, while modern technologies such as Next.js, React, TypeScript, MongoDB, AWS S3, ShadnCN, and Tailwind CSS for user experience, and administrative experience.
+Stripe is employed for secure and reliable payment transactions, while modern technologies such as Next.js, React, TypeScript, MongoDB, AWS S3, ShadCN, and Tailwind CSS for user experience, and administrative experience.

 ## Features